gulvarol/ltc/README.md

 This is the Torch code for the following paper:

-Gül Varol, Ivan Laptev and Cordelia Schmid, Long-term Temporal Convolutions for Action Recognition, [arxiv:1604.04494](https://arxiv.org/abs/1604.04494), 2016.
+Gül Varol, Ivan Laptev and Cordelia Schmid, Long-term Temporal Convolutions for Action Recognition, PAMI 2017 [pdf](https://arxiv.org/abs/1604.04494).

 Check the [project page](http://www.di.ens.fr/willow/research/ltc/) for more materials.